asntech/bios259-w24/README.md

 ### Learning goals

 This course aims to foster a culture of reproducibility, open science, open source and collaboration in research and provide the necessary tools and skills.
 Through active engagement and completion of course activities, you will be able to:

-- Understand the importance and causes of computational reproducibility in research.
+- Understand the importance and causes of computational reproducibility in research
-- Gain proficiency in version control systems (e.g., Git) for collaborative code and data tracking.
+- Gain proficiency in version control systems (e.g., Git) for collaborative code and data tracking
-- Create and share conda environments for software dependency management.
+- Create and share conda environments for software dependency management
 - Utilize containerization tools (e.g., Docker, Singularity) for portable computing environments.
+- Learn techniques for automating workflows and generating reproducible results
-- Develop effective strategies for managing and documenting data and code to ensure reproducibility.
+- Develop effective strategies for managing and documenting data and code to ensure reproducibility
-- Implement best practices for transparent and reproducible project organization.
+- Implement best practices for transparent and reproducible project organization

 ### Topics covered